cathei/BakingSheet/UnityProject/Packages/com.cathei.bakingsheet/README.md

 Download with [NuGet](https://www.nuget.org/packages?q=BakingSheet) or download [.unitypackage release](https://github.com/cathei/BakingSheet/releases)

 ### Need help?
-Before you start, I want to mention that if you have problem or need help, you can always ask me on [Discord Channel](https://discord.gg/wXjxjfrDQa)!
+Before you start, we want to mention that if you have problem or need help, you can always ask directly on [Discord Channel](https://discord.gg/wXjxjfrDQa)!

 ## Contribution
 We appreciate any contribution.
 Please create [issue](https://github.com/cathei/BakingSheet/issues) for bugs or feature requests.
 Any contribution to feature, test case, or documentation through [pull requests](https://github.com/cathei/BakingSheet/pulls) are welcome!